 Nevertheless, integration is key to data transfer management.

-One particular example is MultCloud that can implement automated file-transfer between cloud platforms or bulk transfer.
+One particular example is MultCloud which can implement automated file transfer between cloud platforms or bulk transfer.

-While the other cloud to cloud management tools offers one way or the other.
+While the other cloud-to-cloud management tools offer one way or the other.
 Furthermore, it’s important to consider the services supported by these platforms.